-Abdul Karim arrives from India to participate in Queen Victoria's golden jubilee.
-The young clerk is surprised to find favor with the queen herself.
+Abdul Karim (Ali Fazal) arrives from India to participate in Queen Victoria's (Dame Judi Dench's) golden jubilee.
+The young clerk is surprised to find favor with the Queen.
 As Victoria questions the constrictions of her long-held position, the two forge an unlikely and devoted alliance that her household and inner circle try to destroy.
-As their friendship deepens, the queen begins to see a changing world through new eyes, joyfully reclaiming her humanity.
+As their friendship deepens, the Queen begins to see a changing world through new eyes, joyfully reclaiming her humanity.

 32 of 54 people found this review helpful.

 Was this review helpful to you?